Maysa-B/pixels-art/README.md

 > However, if we add a value _lower_ than 5, a frame with 25 pixels will be created.
 And if we add a value _higher_ than 50, the _board_ will have only 2500 pixels.

+### Deploy

+If you are interested in seeing the final result you can access by this [link](https://pixels-art-maysa-b.vercel.app/) the final result.

 ---------------
 If you see something that can be improved, please contact me!
 All feedback is very welcome.:sparkles: